PhilippeChepy/platform/doc/Upgrade-Kubernetes-ControlPlane.md

 At least one instance of Konnectivity agent needs to connect directly to a Konnectivity server which is hosted on each control-plane node.
 This means once you remove a control plane node, Konnectivity agent cannot connect anymore to it.
+To solve this issue, you have to:
+- from the `terraform-kubernete` directory and run `terraform apply` again in order to rebuild the kubernetes inventory.
-To solve this issue, you have to go to the `terraform-kubernetes-deployments-bootstrap` directory and run `terraform apply` again, in order to refresh the konnectivity agent deployment.
+- from the `terraform-kubernetes-deployments-bootstrap` directory and run `terraform apply` again, in order to refresh the konnectivity agent deployment.